Torrey Pines: A Complete Hiking Guide

 Next, cross the road where you’ll encounter the Whitaker Garden, home to various plants from both the Coastal Sage Scrub and Southern Maritime Chaparral plant communities.
 Along the path, you’ll encounter various placards providing information on each.

 Also around here is the EB Scripps Overlook.
-It was named after Ellen Browning Scripps, a philanthropist who, in the early 20th century, purchased land here to increase the total area that would be protected.
+It was named after Ellen Browning Scripps, a philanthropist who, in the early 20th century, purchased land here to expand the total area that would be protected.

 Torrey Pines Hike